Carla Wettig

 Ehhh, a little bit but not really.

-WHEN YOU WORKED FOR THE GOVERNMENT DID YOU HAVE, LIKE, A SECURITY CLEARANCE?
+WHEN YOU WORKED FOR THE GOVERNMENT DID YOU HAVE LIKE A SECURITY CLEARANCE?

 No, not like you hear on TV.
 "I have Access Level Three."
 No, it wasn't like that at all.
 And it's really funny because when I worked at the NIH, all I did was go on MySpace [laughter] and chat on AOL the whole time, and now that I work at Humana [health insurance company], you can't do any of that of stuff. [laughter] And at NIH it was post-9/11 and all they would do is look at my badge, and I would walk past, and that was it.